The hubris of the 2016 candidates

 The rivals, playing out their tragicomic duel on the grandest electoral stage, are like two Shakespearean protagonists falling prey to hubris, the excessive pride that can make a politician believe the rules that govern normal mortals do not apply to them.

-Clinton's penchant for secrecy and distaste of disclosure have been the common theme in the deepest morasses of her long political career.
+Clinton's penchant for secrecy and distaste for disclosure have been the common theme in the deepest morasses of her long political career.
 Trump's overwhelming ego and self-obsession are at the root of the most damaging controversies that have raged around his wild presidential campaign.

 And only one can survive.
 Within 10 days, the loser will see their hopes destroyed and partly have themselves to blame.
 The winner will go on to a presidency that at least in part will entail a battle against their fatal flaws.